Events & Education

 Fruit Tree Education Series

-Learn the basics of fruit tree care and maintenance in this 7 part series that runs from February-June.
+Learn the basics of fruit tree care and maintenance in this 7 part series that runs from February-September.
 All classes are taught by knowledgeable instructors and local specialists.
 Participants can enroll in the full series for a comprehensive introduction to fruit tree care or choose to register for individual classes.
 WSU Master Gardeners are invited to take the full series to become Fruit Tree Specialists.

 Click here for dates and registration details